Settings

 Virtualization?

-• bigiain a year ago
+• bigiain 2 years ago

 I just realised writing another response, that a large portion of the reasons I need to run Windows occasionally if to use weird hardware that's windows specific.
 Things that run odd USB protocols, our even worse require a USB-serial converter with a specific chipset.